Visas for Monaco

 - A pre-paid courier envelope with the applicant’s address provided for return of passport;

 - Long stay visa fees.
 Please click here for the latest visa fees.
-Please note that visa fees must be paid in cash or by bank cheque.
+Please note that visa fees must be paid in cash.

 If you intend to join your spouse in Monaco, you will also need to include: